prompt …

 is considered the god of wisdom, knowledge, magic, art, and science.
 Incidentally, both of them are depicted to have non-human heads !

 An elephant head on a human torso was a right-sizing intervention.
-Larger mammals such as elephants, lose evolutionary advantage despite bigger brains - burly physique being harder to feed and multiply.
+Elephants, lose evolutionary advantage despite bigger brains - burly physique being harder to feed and multiply.
 Bringing similar neural capacity to humans was not natural evolution - it was a divine intervention.
 There is a popular mythical narrative to etch this idea in public discourse :

 It says -